Lothian East: History

 The constituency was created for the 1983 general election.
 Until the SNP landslide victory in 2015, the seat had been continuously represented by MPs from the Labour Party since the constituency's creation 32 years earlier.
 The East Lothian Constituency Labour Party voted on 22 January 2010 to deselect the previous MP Anne Moffat.
 The National Executive Committee upheld the decision on 23 March 2010.
 Fiona O'Donnell was elected in 2010 with an increased majority for Labour compared to 2005.
 O'Donnell lost her seat to George Kerevan of the SNP at the 2015 general election; who was elected with a majority of 6,803 votes.

 From 2015-17 the constituency was represented by George Kerevan of the Scottish National Party; he was defeated by Martin Whitfield of the Labour Party by 3,083 votes at the snap general election in 2017.
-Two years later, at the 2019 general election, Whitfield was in turn defeated by former Scottish National Party MSP and Justice Secretary Kenny MacAskill.
+Two years later, at the 2019 general election, Whitfield was defeated by former Scottish National Party MSP and Justice Secretary Kenny MacAskill.
 On 26 March 2021, MacAskill defected from the SNP to the Alba Party.

-MacAskill did not defend his seat at the 2024 general election, contesting the Alloa and Grangemouth constituency instead, but gaining only 1.5% of the vote.
+MacAskill did not defend his seat at the 2024 general election, Kerevan stood as the Alba Party's candidate instead, and polled last out of all the candidates at that year's general election.
 In February 2023, Douglas Alexander, a former Cabinet Minister and MP for Paisley and Renfrewshire South/Paisley South, was selected to stand for the Labour Party.
 He duly gained the seat with a majority of 28% on a swing of 16% from the SNP.

-At the 2014 Scottish independence referendum, a majority of voters nationwide opted for Scotland to remain a part of the United Kingdom – with 61.72% of the electorate of East Lothian voting for staying part of the United Kingdom and 38.28% voting for independence.
+At the 2014 Scottish independence referendum, a majority of voters nationwide opted for Scotland to remain a part of the United Kingdom – with 61.72% of the electorate of East Lothian voting for staying part of the United Kingdom and 38.28% voting for Scottish independence.